unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 // Anonymous Struct.

 var sample struct {
 	field string
 	a, b int
 }
 sample.field = "hello"
 sample.a = 9

 // or
 sample := struct {
 	field string
 	a, b int
 }{
 	"hello",
 	1, 2,  // comma is required!
 }
 ```

-### Struct Embedding
+### Struct Embedding, Anonymous Field

 Go's unusual *struct embedding* mechanism lets us use one named struct type as
-an "anonymous filed" of another struct type, providing a convenient syntactic
+an "anonymous field" of another struct type, providing a convenient syntactic
 shortcut so that a simple dot expression like "x.f" can stand for a chain of
 fields like "x.d.e.f".